 If you're reading this, it's probably because you are growing quickly and sure enough, you've found the need to build a sturdy foundation upon which to scale your customer service support team.

-If I hit the nail on the head, then you should note that it’s important to start standardizing processes and setting the tone for the future now.
-Doing so will allow your team to be on the same page and provide a uniform customer service.
+If that hits the nail on the head, then you should note it’s important to standardize processes and setting the tone for the future.
+Doing so will allow your team to agree and provide uniform customer service.

-That said, having a quality assurance program in place serves as a way to reduce noncompliance, avoid customer experience mistakes and other errors that could occur internally.
-By having processes, you provide a structured work environment that makes it easier for staff to know their responsibilities and help them focus on performing their job the best way they possibly can.
+Building a quality assurance program serves to reduce noncompliance, avoid customer experience mistakes and other errors that could occur internally.
+By having processes, you provide a structured work environment that makes it easier for staff to know their responsibilities and help them focus on performing their job the best way they can.

-Here are eight steps to help you get started on building a QA program for your customer service support team from scratch.
+Here are eight steps to help you get started on building a quality assurance program for your customer service support team from scratch.

 Visualize and think about what you want your team to achieve.
 Knowing which direction you want to go is the base of defining the next steps for building a QA program for your support team.

-Create the quality assurance plan with deference to the customer.
+Create a quality assurance plan with deference to the customer.
 Start by imagining what you want for your customers.

-- What kinds of outcomes do you want them to have?
+- What outcomes do you want them to have?

 - How should they feel when they finish with the call?